The Best Horror Movies To Watch In Theaters This Halloween

 So, while the spell of Halloween is at full potency, indulge in the spirit at the cinema.
 There's a horror movie for everyone this fall, from award-winning foreign films to classic gore.
 And oddly, three of them involve clowns.

 Here are the best horror movies coming out around Halloween.
 Tell your scaredy-cat friends you're going to see Downton Abbey, and drag them to IT: Chapter 2.
+(Or, if you're really feeling like a wild, unpredictable ride, hit up The Lighthouse.)
 It's Halloween, after all.